 Each program includes a set of lessons and evaluations.
 Grades are a combination of the instructor/mentor's evaluation of students' work and computer-graded tests.

 UEE also provides opportunities for students to participate in courses focused on personal development and recreation.
 Through a partnership with leading e-learning providers, UEE now offers an extensive library of online, non-credit courses.
 Courses focus on building specific skills and are offered in a variety of topics such as computers, the internet, writing, and special interest.

-UEE’s contract credit program offers organizations and schools the opportunity to provide professional development to employees and have extension credits awarded by CSU Stanislaus.
+UEE’s contract credit program offers organizations and schools the opportunity to provide professional development to employees and have extension credits awarded by Stanislaus State.
 Extension credit units can be used toward professional growth credit and advancement on the salary schedule.
 The UEE coordinator is available to assist teachers through the training program.
 Those interested must meet university guidelines.

 For teacher education needs not provided by contract courses, UEE offers a variety of options.
 Test preparation classes are provided for those looking to enter the teaching field.
 For those currently teaching and needing extension credits, UEE offers computer-based teacher education, which covers pertinent topics, and award credit.
 We also provide workshops periodically throughout the year for substitute teachers.

 The Office of International Education, at Ext.
 3117, coordinates programs that offer students opportunities for studying abroad.
 See Chapter IX, "Scholarship and Professional Development," for international programs for faculty.